 - Goodr Sunglasses – Best for Recreational Players

-Below is our list of the top 11 best sunglasses for tennis.
-Here, we will review these 11 best sunglasses in detail, describe the pros, cons, and best features of each pair.
+Below is our list of the top 12 best sunglasses for tennis.
+Here, we will review these 12 best sunglasses in detail, and describe the pros, cons, and best features of each pair.

-We have chosen these Bolle sunglasses as the best overall because of the look, design, and affordability.
+We have chosen these Bolle sunglasses as the best mid-range sunglasses for their design and affordability.
 Bolle is one of the top leading manufacturers of athletic sunglasses as they specialize in tennis and other sports.

 Bolle incorporates a variety of groundbreaking technologies into each pair of sunglasses.
 The lenses are designed with an outer layer of water repellent that allows water to run off the lenses and not attach.
 Their lenses are also designed with an anti-fog coating to prevent the lenses from fogging over.
 This anti-fog coating also acts as a scratch-resistant.